mdancho84/mdancho84.github.io/_posts/2019-06-27-data-science-workflow.md

 At the end of the workflow, data scientist’s call this “production” or “deployment”, and this is where __Business Value__ (milestone) is generated.

+# Best Data Science Teams Focus on These Parts

 The __best data science teams__ can iterate through this process going from problem to value very efficiently, spending little time on modeling and maximum time at the ends of the spectrum:

+- __Beginning of Workflow:__ Business Understanding / Domain Expert Communication, Data Understanding, Data Quality, and Feature Engineering are Critical

+- __End of Workflow:__ Communication with Project Stakeholders, Product Delivery are Critical

 <br>
 <div class="text-center">